intersystems-community/iris-driver-distribution/index.md

 3. Install the driver and add the needed code to your application.
 For instructions, consult these learning materials:

-	- Read <a href="https://docs.intersystems.com/components/csp/docbook/DocBook.UI.Page.cls?KEY=ADRIVE" target="_blank">Connecting Applications to InterSystems IRIS</a>.
+	- Read <a href="https://docs.intersystems.com/components/csp/docbook/DocBook.UI.Page.cls?KEY=GDRIVE" target="_blank">Connecting Your Application to InterSystems Products</a>.
 	- Watch <a href="https://learning.intersystems.com/course/view.php?name=IRISCloudConnect" target="_blank">brief videos</a> showing how to code an application connection.
 	- Start on <a href="https://learning.intersystems.com/course/view.php?name=LanguagesLPs" target="_blank">the learning path for your language</a>.